 ConvertKit is my email marketing platform.
 It’s from here that I collect subscriber emails and send out my communications with my readers.
 It has a super easy-to-use interface and makes setting up automation extremely simple.
 While there are other email marketing platforms that cost less (I started on the free version of MailChimp) the long-term growth capabilities on ConvertKit are definitely worth the cost.

 Did you know that the recommended activity for a blogger on Pinterest is 30-50 pins a day??
 Can you imagine going in and manually pinning that many things every single day?
 No?
 Good, me neither.
 Tailwind is my favorite Pinterest automation resource because it makes pinning on Pinterest super easy.
 It allows you to schedule out pins, weeks in advance so you’re account is always active but you don’t have to be!
 It is also a wonderful tool for analyzing your pins on Pinterest.
 Everything you’ve ever wanted to know about you blog’s activity on Pinterest can be found in their analytics, so you can try out new marketing tactics and adjust as you discover what works and what doesn’t.
-Sign up using my link before June 17th and you’ll get $30 off your subscription!
+Sign up using this link before June 22nd and you’ll get $30 off your subscription!

 5. The Society